China’s New State Administration for Market Regulation

 The creation of the SAMR should simplify administrative procedures, provide consistent enforcement standards, and lower compliance costs.
 In short, the centralization through SAMR will ensure better coordination of resources.
 In theory, this move should benefit China’s markets.
 In practice, the changes will take time to settle and may require on-going tweaks.

-Streamlining Chinese bureaucracy – What to expect from the new transition
+Streamlining Chinese bureaucracy – what to expect from the transition

 Although the reshuffle is aimed at streamlining bureaucracy, disruptions are highly likely as the actual executives in charge of bureau functions will not change in some cases.